n-govindarajan/ellis-life-hd.github.io/pages/2-people.md

 permalink: /people/
 ---

-**Our team**
+**Meet our team**
 ==============================

-Meet our team!
 We are a passionate bunch of researchers working on AI/ML applications in the life sciences.

 <div class="container-fluid">
     <div class="row">